aws/aws-iot-device-sdk-java-v2/deviceadvisor/README.md

 The following parameters are supported:

 - `test_name` - required

   A unique name for the test.

 - `test_suite_id` - required

   A unique ID for the test suite you created: it's the last part of Suite definition ARN.

 - `test_exe_path` - required

   The Java class that executes the test suite.

 - `cmd_args` - optional

   Additional command-line arguments that the executables might require.

 - `disabled` - optional

-  This parameter provides a way to disable a test suite, just set it to true.
+  It's possible to temporarily disable a test suite by setting this parameter to true.

 Example: